sniffnet/sniffnet-website/_posts/2025-08-01-third-anniversary.md

 What I feared to be a scarcity of ideas in the long run, is rather turning into a constant **flow of inspiration** that keeps my will to work on Sniffnet more alive than ever.<br>

 Every year I think it won't be possible to keep the same pace of growth, but so far I've always been proven wrong.<br>
-In the past 12-month period Sniffnet was downloaded 145k times (more than the two previous years combined), and the GitHub repository gained 14k additional stars
+In the past 12-month period Sniffnet was downloaded 145k times (equal to the two previous years combined), and the GitHub repository gained 14k additional stars
 (even more than the year the project went viral).